stanleyfok/kmeans-engine/README.md

 [![Build Status](https://travis-ci.org/NaturalNode/natural.png?branch=master)](https://travis-ci.org/NaturalNode/natural)
 [![NPM version](https://img.shields.io/npm/v/kmeans-engine.svg)](https://www.npmjs.com/package/kmeans-engine)

-This k-means javascript implementation is optimised for large and sparse data set by using array of objects as input.
+This k-means javascript implementation is optimised for large and sparse data set by using an array of objects to represent a sparse matrix.

-Most of the other implementations available in npm takes a N x M matrix (a 2d array) as input.
+Most of the other implementations available in npm take a N x M matrix (a 2d array) as input.
 However, if the data matrix is sparse, it would consumed a lot of memory when creating the N x M matrix.
 For example, td-idf vectors of text documents actually form a very large and sparse matrix.
-The program will take much time to allocate the 2d array and will even quit if there is not enough memory.
+It will take much time to allocate the 2d array and will even quit if there is not enough memory.

 ## Installation